When Is It Time to Downsize Your Home?

-There are approximately 76 million people born between 1946 and 1964, so another Baby Boomer turns 50 every seven seconds.
+There are approximately 76 million people born between 1946 and 1964, so another baby boomer turns 50 every seven seconds.
 As such a large group of people near retirement age, many are making plans as to how to stretch their income and live comfortably.
-This has caused many people to consider downsizing their homes and often changing locations.
+This has caused many people to consider downsizing their homes and perhaps also moving to a different location.

-For most people their home is their most valuable financial asset.
-The statistics for the homeowners from 50 years and older show 80% are homeowners, and the bulk of them have home equity.
+For most people, their home is their most valuable financial asset.
+The statistics for the homeowners age 50 and up show that 80 percent are homeowners, and the bulk of them have home equity.